-D. BRIEFING SCHEDULE AND ORAL ARGUMENT - NON-DISPOSITIVE MOTIONS

-As stated previously, Counsel must comply with the time limits set forth in E.D.
-Mich.
-LR 7.1(e) and Fed.
-R. Civ.
-P. 6.
+D. BRIEFING SCHEDULE AND ORAL ARGUMENT - NON-DISPOSITIVE MOTIONS As stated previously, Counsel must comply with the time limits set forth in Local Rule 7.1(e) and Federal Rule of Civil Procedure 6.

-The Court will generally schedule a hearing on post-trial and non-dispositive motions

-(including motions for temporary restraining orders), except motions for reconsideration and prisoner pro se motions.
-Most discovery motions, however, are referred to a Magistrate Judge.
-The Court does not generally refer motions other than discovery motions to a Magistrate Judge, except as required by Court procedure.
+The Court will generally schedule a hearing on post-trial and non-dispositive motions (including motions for temporary restraining orders), except motions for reconsideration and prisoner pro se motions.
+The parties are encouraged to present a proposed order at the hearing.

 If the parties resolve a pending motion before the hearing date, they must notify chambers within one business day by sending an email to the Case Manager.
 The movant must then file a notice withdrawing the pending motion.